StandardGage/TEMNet-docker/README.md

 git clone https://github.com/Perilla-lab/TEMNet.git
 ```

-Start a singularity container with access to gpus, and access to the TEMNet repo folder:
+Start a singularity container with access to gpus, and access to the TEMNet repo folder
+Make sure the TEMNet.sif file is in the current directory

 ```
-singularity run --nv --bind [path/to/TEMNet-folder]:/mnt cd /mnt
+singularity run --nv --bind [path/to/TEMNet-folder]:/mnt TEMNet.sif
+cd /mnt
 ```

 ## Singularity - Download Dataset

-Navigate to the dataset and start its download:
+You can train the network with any dataset you like.
+However we provide a dataset of 59 HIV-1 TEM micrographs for training and validating your data.
+You can download it with the script we provide in the **/dataset/** directory

 ```
 cd TEMNet/dataset